selwynpolit/d9book/book/routes.md

 Drush has the ability to generate code to start you off.
 Use `drush generate module` and or `drush generate controller` to get a nice starting point for you to write your own controllers.

-For more, on generating controllers see <https://www.drush.org/latest/generators/controller/>
+For more on generating controllers, see <https://www.drush.org/latest/generators/controller/>

 This is what it looks like to generate a controller: